GoogleCloudPlatform/terraform-google-enterprise-genai/2-environments/README.md

 1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds;region=DEFAULT_REGION?project=YOUR_CLOUD_BUILD_PROJECT_ID

-1. Enable the Organization Policy on the `development` folder has highlighted [here](#do-this-before-you-push-development-non-production--production)

-1. Ensure you [disable The Orginization Policy](#do-this-before-you-push-development-non-production--production) on the `non-production` folder before continuing further.

 1. Merge changes to non-production.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch), pushing to this branch triggers both _terraform plan_ and _terraform apply_.
 Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds;region=DEFAULT_REGION?project=YOUR_CLOUD_BUILD_PROJECT_ID